AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 ![The Iris dataset oddly scaled.](06-Data/figures/irisWithNormalization.png){#fig:irisWithNormalization}

 Figure @fig:learningCurve shows the precision reaching 1.0.
 Thanks to the normalization, all the input values have the same relevance for the network.
-As a consequence, it is able to learn properly.
+As a consequence, the network is able to learn properly.
 Note that in this example we use a linear normalization.
 It may be that a non-linear transformation may improve the learning, especially in presence of outlier values in the training data.
+However, we consider non-linear data transformation as out of the scope of this book.
+Keep in mind that you may need it in case of dataset with relevant outliers.

 ## What have we seen in this chapter